Thursday Smells Different in Pueblo Nuevo: Guerrero-Style Green Pozole at Casa Barroso | Oaxaca Blog · Qué Onda Oaxaca

 The story of Casa Barroso starts where the best food stories always start: in the aunts' kitchen.

-The recipe came from Chilpancingo.
-The aunts used to make it.
+The recipe has roots in Chilpancingo and Ometepec, two Guerrero cities with deep pozole tradition.
+The aunts from Ometepec used to make it.
 The memory of that flavor traveled with the family, crossed state lines, and landed in Oaxaca.
 Now, at Álvaro Obregón 133 in the Pueblo Nuevo neighborhood, the Barroso family brings it to the table every Thursday.

 They didn't change a thing.
 Because some recipes aren't meant to be updated — they're meant to be honored.